top of page

 CAMPAIGN

 On 25.08.2021, Homayoun Sabetara, a migrant fleeing Iran, was arrested by the Greek authorities in Thessaloniki after driving a vehicle across the Turkish-Greek border.
 Following an unfair trial in a language foreign to him, Mr. Sabetara was then sentenced on 26.09.2022 to 18 years' imprisonment for alleged smuggling.
 Mr Sabetara was reportedly forced to drive the vehicle from its point of departure near the Turkish-Greek border and to transport seven other people.
 He has been detained in Greece since his arrest in August 2021.
 At the time of his escape from Iran, Homayoun Sabetara had no legal and safe way to travel to Germany, where his children currently live.
-The first hearing of the appeal took place in April 2024, but was postponed.
-On 25 September 2024, Homayoun's sentence was finally reduced to 7 years and 4 months, allowing him to leave prison.

 We demand the acquittal of Homayoun Sabetara, as well as all migrants who are criminalized for 'smuggling'